 |Data Analytics Practice Opportunity 2022/23 (Sep 2022 – Feb 2023)

 The Library continues to encourage CUHK students in utilizing Library resources to practice their data analytics skills.
 Selected teams or individuals will be guided to finish their proposed project using data and resources from CUHK Digital Repository, CUHK Library Archival Collections and CUHK Research Data Repository.
-A project website, research poster and final presentation will be produced with their codes and programmes in telling the story.
+A project website, research poster and final presentation were produced with their codes and programmes in telling the story.
 Details can be found in the event website.

 |Chinese Classic Text OCR Challenge 2022 (Feb-Jun 2022)